harveytriana/BlazorMultiLanguageSql/README.md

 - Spanish: https://www.blazorspread.net/blogview/78
 - German: https://www.blazorspread.net/blogview/77

+> **Run the two projects simultaneously.
+The server project goes to https, localhost, port 5001.**

 *If this code is useful to you, I appreciate giving a star to this repository.*

 `MIT license.
 Author: Harvey Triana.
 Contact: admin@blazorspread.net`